briandunn/dbcode/README.md

 #### Test

-DB Code ensures that the declarations in your test database are up to date.
+dbcode ensures that the declarations in your test database are up to date.
 Any time you change a `db/code` file the changes will be available on your next test run.
 This happens automatically for tests that boot rails.
 If you have a test that integrates the database, but doesn't boot rails, call `DBCode.ensure_freshness!` in a before block.

 #### Development